Another of my favorite pieces, performed by my second-favorite violinist. The weather today made me think of it.

 There, you see, I am not all so odd after all.
 Just born out of my time.

 Perhaps it is that men don't really know how to love properly until they're full-grown, around forty or so.
-I'll tell you one thing I've often thought: if I am right, and I am meant to love you, then I believe that one of the reasons is that a younger man would not have the ability to appreciate you fully, as you deserve.
-Your beauty and charm are so complex; so rich and multi-layered, that it would be wasted on a boy.
+I'll tell you one thing I've often thought: I believe that one of the reasons is that a younger man would not have the ability to appreciate a truly beautiful woman as fully, as she deserves.
+One with beauty and charm so complex; so rich and multi-layered, that it would be wasted on a boy.
 Like giving a child a cabernet to drink: he prefers kool-aid.

 "The governess had run away two months before; and for all Mr. Rochester sought her as if she had been the most precious thing he had in the world, he never could hear a word of her; and he grew savage--quite savage on his disappointment: he never was a wild man, but he got dangerous after he lost her.
 He would be alone, too. . .
 He broke off acquaintance with all the gentry, and shut himself up like a hermit in the Hall."